mrmop/IGX/readme.md

 new GameService("xtralife");	// Use Xtralife back-end
 ```

 The IGX SDK is designed so that back-ends can be swapped, so if you are not happy with a specific API then you can replace it.
+If you do not want to take advantage of any of the features then pass "none" in place of "xtralife".

 The IGX SDK consists of the following files:
 <ul>